logpacker/mobile-sdk/README.md

 #### How to send iOS crashes to LogPacker

-You must catch uncaughtException in your application and use LogPacker to send the exception:
+You must catch Exceptions and Signals and use LogPacker to send them:

 ```c
 void InstallUncaughtExceptionHandler()